Wenham Lake

-Wenham Lake is a 224-acre body of water located in Wenham and Beverly towns, Essex County, Massachusetts.The lake receives water from the water table and also from a system of streams.
+Wenham Lake is a 224-acre body of water located in Wenham and Beverly towns, Essex County, Massachusetts.The lake receives water from the water table, a system of streams, the Putnamville Reservoir (via pipeline), and the Ipswich River (via pumping).
 In the 19th century, the lake was an important source of ice for export, especially to Britain.
-Wenham Lake is now a reservoir for the Salem and the Beverly Water Supply Board.
+Wenham Lake is now a reservoir for the Salem and Beverly Water Supply Board.

 Hydrology

 The lake receives water from the water table and from nearby streams.
 These flow from Beaver Pond, Norwood Pond and Longham Reservoir through the fields and woods to the east of the lake.
 The streams are controlled waterways.
 Drainage into the lake is through a pipe running beneath Route 1A in the vicinity of the golf course to the north of the lake.
 To the west, near Beverly Regional Airport water enters the lake through deeply cut ravines in glacial features forested with hemlock and pine.